Getaway to Southern Illinois

 At Cobden's Owl Creek Vineyard, the hard ciders are nearly as popular as the wines and are best enjoyed on the shady upstairs deck.

-White Crane Canoe Rentals in Ullin gives two-hour guided tours, by canoe or kayak, of the Cache River, Illinois' hidden bayou.
+Cache Bayou Outfitters in Ullin gives guided tours, by canoe or kayak, of the Cache River, Illinois' hidden bayou.
 Spot little blue herons, black vultures and other wildlife in the wetlands and forests of the Cypress Creek National Wildlife Refuge.

 At Rocky Comfort Cabins, an offbeat lodging option is the hobbit-style Cove, a grass-roof earthen shelter with round windows and sun tunnels that flood the cabin with light.
 Giant City Lodge offers vintage cabins nestled in the woods with modern conveniences.